 Montreal General Hospital

-The Montreal General Hospital (MGH, tel: 514-934-1934), founded in 1821, enjoys a distinguished world reputation, as well as an impressive history of community service.
-The Montreal General Hospital, a pioneer hospital in North America, introduced teaching at the bedside and founded the first medical school in Canada — the Faculty of Medicine at McGill University.
+The Montreal General Hospital (MGH), founded in 1821, enjoys a distinguished world reputation, as well as an impressive history of community service.
+The MGH, a pioneer hospital in North America, introduced teaching at the bedside and founded the first medical school in Canada — the Faculty of Medicine at McGill University.

-The hospital has remained allied as a teaching hospital for the century and a half of the Faculty’s existence.
+The hospital has remained a teaching hospital for the century and a half of the Faculty’s existence.
 The Montreal General Hospital is dedicated to patient care through diagnosis, treatment, research and teaching.

 Entrances are located on the North (Cedar Avenue) and South (Pine Avenue) sides of the hospital.